 The glass roof was uncovered to enjoy the sunshine and scenery to its maximum.

 Hitting the Road

-Picking the skis and boots up was easy and with the middle part of the rear seat folded down you can fit even the largest skis in easily.
-With the MenStyleFashion magnets on the doors I arrived at the Rosa Alpina hotel in San Cassiano.
+Picking the skis and boots up was easy and with the middle part of the rear seat folded down, you can fit even the largest skis in easily.
+With the MenStyleFashion magnets on the doors, I arrived at the Rosa Alpina hotel in San Cassiano.
 The sheer size of the car made it noticed as soon as I pulled up the XC90 in front of the hotel.
-The car was the talking point in a positive way for our three day visit.
-We picked up some extra guest with skis and 4 sets of skis boots and other gear, and it easily fitted in the XC90.
+The car was the talking point in a positive way for our three-day visit.
+We picked up some extra guest with skis and 4 sets of skis boots and other gear, and it easily fit in the XC90.
 The rear passengers were impressed with their heated rear seats to be driven in comfort to the nearest ski station.
 The Gourmet Skisafari was a great success as well as the whole skiing experience in Alta Badia, the Volvo XC90 just matched it well.

 The return road to the airport was different as I took the road via Cortina d’Ampezzo.
 I stopped the XC90 lots of times just to soak up the amazing Dolomites mountain scenery.
 The two and half hour drive to the airport was again super relaxing, I was sad to leave the car behind.

 The XC90 is a luxurious SUV with an interior quality to a very high standard.
 It is a very comfortable highway cruiser and therefore an excellent car to take around your next European skiing trip.
 The boot can swallow all your luggage and ski gear with ease.
 For those in the market for a German SUV alternative and want an SUV that looks different and is luxurious, take a look at the Volvo XC90.